ULEZ — The Ultimate Guide

 You can also pay directly via either the Transport for London website or via the free TFL app.

 Alternatively, you can pay by phone.
 The UK number is 0343 222 2222.

 You’ll need to pay in advance, on the day that you drive within the ULEZ area, or the following day to avoid a penalty charge.

-ULEZ exempt cars – which cars will be exempt from ULEZ charges?
+ULEZ exempt cars – which cars are exempt from ULEZ charges?

-There are multiple exemptions to the ULEZ charge.
-However, some of them are only in place during a limited ‘sunset period’ which ends on the date the zone is expanded in October 2021.
+There were multiple exemptions to the ULEZ charge.
+However, some of them were only in place during a limited ‘sunset period’ which came to an end when the zone was expanded in October 2021.

 - Owners of registered disabled or disabled passenger vehicles will be exempt from the ULEZ charge until October 26th 2025.